Candidates for the 5$\alpha$ condensed state in ${}^{20}$Ne: Abstract

 \section{Abstract}

-The alpha-particle condensed state in finite nuclei will shed light on low-density nuclear matter.
-We carried out the coincidence measurement of $\alpha$ particles inelastically scattered from ${}^{20}\rm Ne$ at $0^{\circ}$ and decay charged particles.
-We compared the measured excitation-energy spectrum and decay branching ratio with the statistical-decay-model calculations, and found that the newly observed states at $E_x$ = 23.6, 21.8, and 21.2 MeV in ${}^{20}\rm Ne$ are strongly coupled to a candidate for the 4$\alpha$ condensed state in ${}^{16}\rm O$.
-The present result suggests that these states are the candidates for the 5$\alpha$ condensed state in ${}^{20}\rm Ne$.
+We conducted the coincidence measurement of $\alpha$ particles inelastically scattered from ${}^{20}$Ne at $0^{\circ}$ and decay charged particles in order to search for the alpha-particle condensed state.
+We compared the measured excitation-energy spectrum and decay branching ratio with the statistical-decay-model calculations, and found that the newly observed states at $E_x$ = 23.6, 21.8, and 21.2 MeV in ${}^{20}$Ne are strongly coupled to a candidate for the 4$\alpha$ condensed state in ${}^{16}$O. This result presents the first strong evidence that these states are the candidates for the 5$\alpha$ condensed state.

 The alpha-cluster correlation between two protons and two neutrons is a very important property of atomic nuclei.
 Because an alpha particle consisting of four nucleons is tightly bound and has no excited state up to 20 MeV, it behaves as a well-established subunit in nuclei.
-Alpha-clustering phenomena have been studied both from experimental and theoretical sides for a long time, and they are still of great interest.
-One of the hottest topics is the alpha-particle condensation where alpha clusters are condensed into the same lowest $0s$ orbit in their common mean field.
-It is theoretically suggested that this alpha-particle condensation manifests at low densities and temperatures due to the bosonic nature of alpha particles, and this is the Bose-Einstein condensation in the nucleon many-body systems~\cite{Tohsaki2001}.
+It is theoretically suggested that alpha clusters might condense into the same lowest $0s$ orbit in their common mean field at low densities and temperatures due to their bosonic nature.
+This is the Bose-Einstein condensation in the nucleon many-body systems~\cite{Tohsaki2001}.

 At lower densities than the nuclear saturation density $n_0 \approx 0.16$ ${\rm fm}^{-3}$ and low temperatures, nuclear matter is no longer uniform and the system minimizes its energy by forming clusters such as deuterons, tritons, helium-3s, and alpha particles.
 The alpha particles, which are the most tightly bound among these clusters, are deposited in nuclear matter below a critical density and form the alpha-particle condensate.